alexfox246/Customer-Churn-Analysis/README.md

 Churn is driven by a mix of contract flexibility, early-tenure risk, payment friction and high monthly charges.
 The fastest wins come from locking in commitment, improving early expeience and reducing billing hassle.
 Prioritise month-to-month customers, encourage automatic payments and support new cutomers in their first year.
 Focus especially on combined-risk groups like early-tenure electronic-check users and high-charge month-to-month customers as these segments deliver the biggest retention gains for the least effort.

 Thank you for reading.
-Kindly contact me for any discussion on projects or job offers on: Email: alexfox246@yahoo.com Phone: 07480215827
+Kindly contact me for any discussions on projects or job offers on: Email: alexfox246@yahoo.com Phone: 07480215827